Home/Resources/Tariff Calculator

 Fill in the inputs and click Calculate to see your tariff cost breakdown.

-DisclaimerThis calculator provides estimates based on published tariff schedules as of April 2026.
+DisclaimerThis calculator provides estimates based on published tariff schedules as of July 2026, including the Section 301 forced-labor surcharge (10% or 12.5% depending on country of origin, effective July 24, 2026), which replaced the temporary Section 122 surcharge that expired the same day.
 Actual duty liability depends on HTS classification, rules of origin, applicable exemptions, and CBP determination.
 Consult a licensed customs broker for binding duty calculations.
 Rates are subject to change without notice.

 § 03 CURRENT TARIFF RATES